en-di/en-di.org/content/healthy-and-obese-at-the-same-time/index.md

 can find almost anything in XL: from bikini and crop tops to waist-fitted business casual, all of which look really good on my hour-glass figure.

-I wouldn't call myself fat, as, acccording to my scale, more than half of my body weight is muscle mass, though I wouldn't call myself "muscle" either.
-I prefer "curvy", "full figured" or "plus size" over "big", "chubby" and definitely over "(mordbidly) obese", but ultimately I give less and less importance to those labels.
+I wouldn't call myself fat, as, according to my scale, more than half of my body weight is muscle mass, though I wouldn't call myself "muscle" either.
+I prefer "curvy", "full figured" or "plus size" over "big", "chubby" and definitely over "(morbidly) obese", but ultimately I give less and less importance to those labels.

 It took me a long time to accept the fact that my mind was different from what is considered a norm, it feels logical to try and accept the rest of me as well.